Walter Mondale: Entry into politics

 Mondale became involved in national politics in the 1940s.
 At age 20, he was visible in Minnesota politics by helping organize Hubert Humphrey's successful Senate campaign in 1948.
 Humphrey's campaign assigned Mondale to cover the staunchly Republican 2nd district.
 Mondale, who had grown up in the region, was able to win the district for Humphrey by a comfortable margin.
 After working with Humphrey, Mondale went on to work on several campaigns for Orville Freeman.
 Mondale worked on Freeman's unsuccessful 1952 campaign for the governorship as well as his successful campaign in 1954 and his 1958 reelection campaign.
 In 1960, Freeman appointed Mondale Minnesota Attorney General following the resignation of Miles Lord.
 At the time he was appointed, Mondale was 32 years old and had been practicing law for four years.
 He was elected to the post in his own right in 1962.

 During his tenure as Minnesota Attorney General, the case Gideon v.
 Wainwright (which ultimately established the right of defendants in state courts to have a lawyer) was being heard by the U.S. Supreme Court.
 When those opposed to the right to counsel organized a friend of the court brief representing several state attorneys general for that position, Mondale organized a countering friend of the court brief from many more state attorneys general, arguing that defendants must be allowed a lawyer.
-He also continued the investigation of former Minneapolis mayor Marvin L. Kline and the mismanagement of the Sister Kenny Foundation.
+He also continued the investigation of former mayor of Minneapolis Marvin L. Kline and the mismanagement of the Courage Kenny Rehabilitation Institute.
 At the 1964 Democratic National Convention, Mondale played a major role in the proposed but ultimately unsuccessful compromise by which the national Democratic Party offered the Mississippi Freedom Democratic Party two at-large seats.
 Mondale also served as a member of the President's Consumer Advisory Council from 1960 to 1964.

-U.S. Senator
+U.S. Senate (1964–1976)

-On December 30, 1964, Minnesota Governor Karl Rolvaag appointed Mondale to the United States Senate to fill the vacancy created by Hubert Humphrey's resignation; Humphrey had stepped down after being elected Vice President of the United States.
-Mondale was elected to the Senate for the first time in 1966, defeating Republican candidate Robert A. Forsythe by a margin of 53.9% to 45.2%.
+On December 30, 1964, Governor of Minnesota Karl Rolvaag appointed Mondale to the United States Senate to fill the vacancy created by Hubert Humphrey's resignation; Humphrey had stepped down after being elected Vice President of the United States.
+Mondale was elected to the Senate for the first time in 1966, defeating Republican Party candidate Robert A. Forsythe by a margin of 53.9% to 45.2%.

-In 1972, Democratic presidential candidate George McGovern offered Mondale an opportunity to be his vice-presidential running mate; he declined.
-That year, Mondale was re-elected to the Senate with over 57% of the vote, even as Republican President Richard Nixon carried Minnesota.
-He served in the 88th, 89th, 90th, 91st, 92nd, 93rd, and 94th congresses.
+In 1972, Democratic presidential candidate George McGovern from South Dakota offered Mondale an opportunity to be his vice-presidential running mate; he declined.
+That year, Mondale was re-elected to the U.S. Senate with over 57% of the vote, even as Republican President Richard Nixon carried Minnesota.
+He served in the 88th United States Congress, the 89th United States Congress, the 90th United States Congress, the 91st United States Congress, the 92nd United States Congress, the 93rd United States Congress, and the 94th United States Congress.